saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_AssertCapture"></a>Transaction AssertCapture

-This method is only supported for pending capture transactions

 <div class="warning">
   <p><strong>Attention:</strong> This method is only supported for pending captures.
 A pending capture is only applicable for paydirekt transactions at the moment.</p>